InternPulse/agricon-django-backend/README.md

 Push frequently!
 This serves as a backup and allows teammates to see your progress.

 - **1.4.
-Keeping Your Branch Updated with `main`** While you're working, others might merge their changes into `main`.
-To avoid large conflicts later, regularly pull `main` into your feature branch:
+Keeping Your Branch Updated with `dev`** While you're working, others might merge their changes into `dev`.
+To avoid large conflicts later, regularly pull `dev` into your feature branch:

 Ensure you are on your feature branch: